 The mission of Pi Theta Epsilon is to support the practice of occupational sciences and the practice of authentic occupational therapy by promoting research, leadership, and scholarly activities by its members.
 In this way, the organization serves not only the profession, but helps to ensure quality healthcare services for the general public.

-The purposes of Pi Theta Epsilon (PTE), as stated in the society's constitution, are to:
+The purposes of Pi Theta Epsilon (PTE), as stated in the society's bylaws, are to:

 - Recognize and encourage scholastic excellence of occupational therapy students